TheCompAce/Virtual-Office-AI/readme.md

 Just Me.

 ## License 📜
+📜
-This project is licensed under a general non-commercial license.
-You may use, copy, and distribute this project for personal, educational, and non-commercial purposes only.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Additional Notes 📝